univention/univention-portal/doc/concepts/notifications.sebastian.md

   - calls could be a specialization of alerts/announcements

 - Is it acceptable for call notifications to receive the recipient with some delay (network latency, message routing, etc.?)
 What other channels are there for a call to reach the recipient?
+- How to handle read status
+  - Information needs to flow from the user, presumably needs to be stored in the backend